jbuch84/HammerWhisper/README.md

 ### 🪟 For Windows Users
 1. Open **PowerShell**.
 (Press the `Windows` key, type `PowerShell`, and hit Enter).
-2. Copy the code below, paste it into the PowerShell window, and hit Enter:
+2. Click the **Copy icon** in the top-right corner of the code box below, paste it into the PowerShell window, and hit Enter:
    ```powershell
    irm [https://raw.githubusercontent.com/jbuch84/QuickGroq/main/install.ps1](https://raw.githubusercontent.com/jbuch84/QuickGroq/main/install.ps1) | iex
    ```